Your toddler and the word ‘why’

 “Yep, you got it!”

-Even with less practical questions like, “Why is the sun so bright?”, you can ask Baby if he has any theories.
+Even with less practical questions like, “Why is the sun so bright?”, you can ask Baby if they have any theories.
 Toddlers are really creative, and when Baby‘s goal is to start a conversation with you, this is a great way of extending it beyond, “It’s a really hot star and shines light on us as the earth rotates around it.”

-You can also try answering Baby‘s question with another question to guide him toward the answer.
+You can also try answering Baby‘s question with another question to guide them toward the answer.
 “Why do I have to eat dinner?”
 What will happen if you don’t?
 Won’t you be hungry later?
-If Baby can answer your questions, he can answer his own.
+If Baby can answer your questions, they can answer their own.

-You’re not going to be able to satisfy every “Why?” question from your little one, but you can encourage him to stay curious about his world by doing your best to engage with his questions.
+You’re not going to be able to satisfy every “Why?” question from your little one, but you can encourage them to stay curious about their world by doing your best to engage with their questions.
 Don’t feel bad if you can’t turn every question into a learning opportunity – sometimes the reason for “why” we’re going to bed is just that you’re exhausted, and that’s good enough.

 Get the Ovia Parenting app